milyo001/Footwear/README.md

 ```

-3.Type command 'dotnet restore' to install all missing packages
+3.Type command 'dotnet restore' to install all missing packages or do it manually

-4.For demo payments use this demo card INFO:</br>
+4.For demo payments use this demo card info provided from Stripe API:</br>
  Email: Any*</br>
  Card Number: 4242 4242 4242 4242</br>
  Expiration: Any* / Any*</br>